eric-switzer/act_software_overview/amcp_frame_io.md

 `io.c` is mainly a set of support functions which provide links between various channel indices and sanity checks for the IO channel specifications. `io.h` specifies more generic properties of the readout systems like the number of cards, channels, IP addresses, etc.

 `sanity_checks()` performs several tests to see that the `io_struct.c` and `frame_struct.c` specify valid data fields.
-This is called after `build_frame()` in amcp's main, but before the readout threads begin.
+This is called after `build_frame()` in amcp main(), but before the readout threads begin.
 Using helper functions below, this 1) checks field name lengths, 2) looks for duplicates, 3) checks that there are a sane number of bbc channels or card addresses, that each controllable bbc/abob channel on the bbc has a corresponding external control entry, and that all controllable quantities are saved in the output frame, 4) that all derived fields have some source.
 Helers:

 * `check_duplicates` is a service function that check for duplicates in the field names specified in `io_struct.c`.
 * `check_for_source` checks that derived fields are based on real underlying fields, either derived or raw